leancodepl/patrol/dev/e2e_app/README.md

-# patrol example app
+# patrol e2e app

-This application demonstrates most of Patrol's features.
+This application is used to test Patrol itself.

 ## Building